danielvdhaak/DRL-highway/README.md

 # DRL Highway (MSc thesis)
 This project has been created as part of my MSc thesis.
-This simulator has been created in Unity using their Machine Learning Agents Toolkit [ML-Agents](https://github.com/Unity-Technologies/ml-agents) v0.15.0, an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
+This simulator has been created in Unity using their Machine Learning Agents Toolkit ML Agents, an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
 The agents in this project have been trained using Deep Reinforcement Learning (DRL).
 For further reading, see (thesis link).

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.